TestMasters LSAT Course offerings in Beebe, Arkansas

 Is it easy to ask my instructor questions about the course materials?

-What materials do I receive when I enroll in the Beebe full-length TestMasters LSAT course?
+What materials do I receive when I enroll in the Beebe Weekend TestMasters LSAT course?

 If I have a scheduling conflict with one of the Beebe diagnostic exams, can I take the diagnostic at a later time?

 In the event that you cannot attend a proctored diagnostic exam you can make it up by auditing the exam at a different location or by taking it on your own.
-The test will be available on your Online Resource Center on the day that you are scheduled to take it in class.
-You can download the exam and take it at your earliest convenience, or even request to have the exam released early online.
-You should self-administer the exam under actual testing conditions then submit your answer sheet to the TestMasters office.
-Once TestMasters has received your answer sheet we will post your results on the Online Resource Center.
+The test will be available in your packet of diagnostics shipped to you at the beginning of your course.
+You should self-administer the exam under actual testing conditions then submit your answers in the Online Resource Center.
 You may also audit the diagnostic with a different class by selecting and printing an audit pass on your Online Resource Center.

 Should I prepare on my own before taking the Beebe TestMasters course?